MONTESSORI AT HOME

 Cleaning the house

 Little children love to do what they see you doing.
-Activities that can be set up with ease are: Dusting, sweeping, mopping, polishing, washing windows
+Activities that can be set up with ease are: Dusting, sweeping, mopping, polishing, washing windows.
+Sometimes it isn't helpful, but taking time to let your child feel involved is really important.

 Provide a small laundry basket, low wash-line, pegs etc. tasks they can be included in: